licky-licky/toji-no-miko-translations/docs/md/docs/Heart_Pounding_Mission_in_a_Steamy_Hot_Spring.md

 **Kiyoka:** I heard you groaning back there.
 Did you forget to do your homework?
 **Mihono:** Nah, I finished all of it this time.
 But that's not it, Chii-nee left on a long assignment yesterday.
 **Kiyoka:** Oh, I heard about that from Yui-chan.
 **Kiyoka:** She said "There's a big aradama infestation, so it could take until the start of next week\!
-Sorry, I won't be able to play with you this weekend\!"
+Sorry, I won't be able to play with you this weekend\!\"
 **Mihono:** Did you have plans to do something with Yui?
 **Kiyoka:** No, we didn't talk about anything.
 **Mihono:** Ahaha, that's Yui alright.